 “One of the exciting aspects of our technology is that we can screen billions of different drug candidates in a single experiment looking at protein functionality and manufacturing ability.
 This data and this assay is all proprietary to us, and we are feeding this data into our deep learning models and what this allows us to do is ultimately go fully in silico where we can predict the best drug candidate towards a specific target and the associated manufacturing cell line.
 In the future, data is going to be what drives our business and, ultimately, allow us to get the best drugs to patients at truly unprecedented speed.”

 Absci was set up in 2011; the founders set out to identify a more efficient way to manufacture proteins in E. coli.
-Proteins have the potential to treat diseases that currently do not have a cure, says the Canadian innovator.
+Proteins have the potential to treat diseases that currently do not have a cure, said the firm.

 “Protein-based drugs, or biologics, have already transformed vaccine development, oncology therapies, and treatments for chronic diseases like diabetes but these breakthroughs only scratch the surface of what’s possible.
 The next generation of biologics will be able to treat the most complex diseases, like neurologic and autoimmune disorders, in highly targeted, and even personalized ways.
 Proteins have limitless potential and can be designed to be exquisitely specific.”